Unconventional Voice Over Tips: Advice from Professional Voice Actors

 “Sometimes, if the script calls for conversational, I will start the audition by pretending to have a conversation with someone and then go straight into reading the script.
 It helps keep me in that ‘conversational’ mindset!”

 “To sound more believable, I make up my own backstory about the company, product, or person and say it out loud before you get into the real script.
-This will help your read sound like your own words and that you really believe what you are saying.
+This will help your read sound like your speaking your own words and that you really believe what you are saying.

 When you are struggling with a conversational read, FaceTime a friend and record your audition while reading to them.
 It completely changes your mood and tone when you are actually ‘talking’ to a live person.”

 Additional Unconventional Voice Over Tips to Prepare for Reads

 When it comes to preparing for voice over reads and delivering a winning vocal performance, every voice actor has their own style.
 Try these tips recommended by the Voices Insiders to help round out your voice over routine.

 “Stand on your tiptoes when delivering lines.
 When you’re flat-footed, you feel more vulnerable and less in the moment.
 Use your arms and hands as much as possible when you’re performing.
 Compare your voice to an orchestra, and you’re the conductor.”